 The original roadshow print of Fantasia is long lost; the best attempt to restore it not only omits an offending image of a black centaur in one segment, it also uses Corey Burton's voice to dub that of Deems Taylor because the original audio was greatly deteriorated to the point of becoming irretrievable.

-It hardly helps that nitrate-based film stock (used until 1951) is notorious for its chemical instability and flammability.
-Also, the film stock contained enough silver to give studios a financial incentive to send "useless" old negatives and prints for rendering.
+It hardly helps that nitrate-based film stock (used until 1951) is notorious for its chemical instability and flammability—film vault fires have destroyed the last known copies of many films.
+Also, the film stock contained enough silver to give studios a financial incentive to send "useless" and dangerous old negatives and prints for rendering.

 And that the way many of the films were copied for distribution - with an optical printer - means that each pass to create a new copy actually destroyed the original negatives somewhat.
 That's why a lot of the movies from this period (if they're not just impossible to find) are pretty bad copies.
 You could only get about a thousand copies out of one set of original negatives.